Rodney222-cpu/SACCO-PROJECT/README.md

 Configuration File
 ======================================================
-1. Create a file called settings.cfg and place somewhere you can access it.
+1. Create a file called settings.cfg and place it somewhere you can access it.
-2. Set up an environment variable ADMINPORTAL_SETTINGS with value as path the above file.
+2. Set up an environment variable ADMINPORTAL_SETTINGS with value as path to the above file.
 For example, run the following command
 ```
 export ADMINPORTAL_SETTINGS=/path/to/settings.cfg
 ```